 Whether you intend to major in music or not, we welcome your participation in the music program at Willamette.
 There are many opportunities available to any student depending on musical background.
 Auditions for piano, voice, strings, winds and the various ensembles are held during Opening Days (see below).
-Sign-up sheets for individual audition times will be posted in the Mary Stuart Rogers Music Center and you must audition during these times.
+Sign-up sheets for individual audition times will be posted in the Mary Stuart Rogers Music Center.
+Contact the appropriate faculty member if you have a schedule conflict (list of faculty members) .
 Please carefully read the information for the area of interest to you.

 Music Theory Assessment

 For all students pursuing a major or minor in music